wendyb8188/sep10-freedom-project/content.md

 Content (overview): Art has been around for longer than you.
 You see art everyday, whether you realize it or not.
 Art can be connected to everything from a drawing you drew to a design on your clothing.
 It can be connected to everything in humanity to innovations in technology!
-Read on to learn a little more about the BIG world of art and technology.
+Art innovations have been seen in history for centuries, only back then, ideas were limited due to lack of information and resources.
+Today the possibilities are endless for creating innovative art designs using technology.
+Read on to learn a little more about the BIG world of art and technology, along with glimpse of innovative solutions/ideas for the future.

 PT.
 A (Hardware/Software- Innovations in the past) Visual Art: